Microblading is a semi-permanent manual method of tattooing

-- Avoid swimming, lakes, hot tubs for the first 10 days
+- Avoid swimming, lakes and hot tubs for the first 10 days.

-Remember, with the proper prep and aftercare routine you will have much better results with your microblading procedure.
+With a proper prep and aftercare routine you will have much better results with your Microblading procedure.

-- After scabs flake off of the area, the pigment color and strokes will look light, grey, and even blurry
+- After scabs flake off of the area, the pigment colour and strokes will look light, grey, and even blurry.

 - After area is fully healed (4 weeks after procedure) the pigment will return to full colour

-It really depends on the client and the health of their skin, but microblading procedures should last anywhere from 12-18 months before requiring a touch-up.
+This depends on the client and the health of their skin, but Microblading procedures should last anywhere from 12-18 months.
 Microblading is not supposed to last forever and will require touch-ups when the pigment begins to fade.

 Microblading is a form of semi-permanent makeup and is subject to fading over time due to exfoliation, sun exposure and skincare products that may increase exfoliation of the skin.

 HOW LONG DOES MICROBLADING TAKE TO HEAL?